JulienQ1/JulienQ1/README.md

   -
 https://www.linkedin.com/in/julien-quenneville-b0a2341b1/

-- 🔭 I’m currently working on scary Projekt i don't even understand yet.
+- 🔭 I’m currently working on cool Project.
-- 🌱 I’m currently learning Front end
+- 🌱 I’m currently learning Human interaction
 - 👯 I’m looking to collaborate on promotional site
-- 🤔 I’m looking for help with Front end
+- 🤔 I’m looking for help with human interaction technologies
-- 💬 Ask me about Anime
+- 💬 Ask me about human technologies
 - 📫 How to reach me: julienquenne@gmail.com
 - btw i'm French and i can speak english
 - ⚡ Fun fact: I really like Japan Pop Culture